Sales managers are not always present in small businesses, so we are often asked what…

 Be confident but not pushy with your questions because they evaluate if they want to risk responding.
-They are evaluating how you present information as well, if not more about the information being presented.
+They are also evaluating how you present information, if not more about the information being presented.

 Should they meet to converse with you?

-Based on their needs, how well you converse, and if you present a good enough reason to invest time with you will help you hear a yes to your meeting request.
+Based on their needs, how well you converse, and if you present a good enough reason to invest time with you, it will help you hear a yes to your meeting request.

 Managing Persistent Sales Follow-up